ni/webvi-examples/ConnectWebVIToWebSocketEchoServer/Readme.md

 [![Connect WebVI to WebSocket Echo Server](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/ConnectWebVIToWebSocketEchoServer/Builds/WebApp_Web%20Server/)
 [![Connect WebVI to WebSocket Echo Server](https://img.shields.io/badge/Details-README_Link-orange.svg)]()

-This example uses the Web Module WebSockets API to connect to the WebSocket Echo Server hosted by https://websocket.org/.
+This example uses the G Web WebSockets API to connect to the WebSocket Echo Server hosted by https://websocket.org/.
 The WebVI connects to the server, sends a message, and receives the same message from the server.

 On the diagram, this WebVI uses WebSocket VIs to open a connection to the echo server, send messages, read received messages, and close the connection.
 The WebVI also formats sent and received strings to display on the Messages indicator.